SIG Strasbourg

-Strasbourg Illkirch-Graffenstaden Basket, most commonly known as SIG Basket or SIG Strasbourg, is a French professional basketball club that is based in Strasbourg, France.
-The club, founded in 1929, competes domestically in the French Pro A League.
-The club's home games are played at Rhénus Sport.
-The players wear white and red uniforms.
+Strasbourg Illkirch-Graffenstaden Basket, commonly known as SIG Basket or SIG Strasbourg, is a French professional basketball club that is based in Strasbourg.
+The club was founded in 1929, and competes domestically in the French LNB Élite, the top division.
+Strasbourg team colors are red and white, and the club's home games are played at the Rhénus Sport Arena.